2mol/loser-hack/README.md

 #### Q: Is there a bathroom?
 A: Yes, it's the door to the right of the kitchen

+#### Q: Is this event even properly _"organized"_?
+A: We kindly ask you to not make use of the _O-word_ because some members of our community are easily triggered and might experience brief symptoms of burnout.

 #### Q: What if I don’t know how to program?
 A: Two options:
   1) Hang with us and we'll teach you stuff!